nilsonrossi/django-bpmn-engine/doc/bpmn/advanced.rst

     tasks = workflow.get_tasks(Task.COMPLETED)

 The tasks themselves are not particularly intuitive to work with.
-So SpiffWorkflow provides some facilities for obtaining a more user-friendly version of upcoming tasks.
+So py_bpmn_engine provides some facilities for obtaining a more user-friendly version of upcoming tasks.

 Nav(igation) List